Mino, Gifu

 Mino (美濃市, Mino-shi) is a city located in Gifu, Japan.
 As of 31 December 2018, the city had an estimated population of 20,749 in 8149 households, and a population density of 180 persons per km2.
 The total area of the city was 117.01 sqkm.
 The city is renowned for traditional Japanese Mino washi paper and its streets, which are in the style of the early Edo period (1603–1868).
-An urban area known as "Udatsu Townscape" (うだつのあがるまちなみ) is designated as an important traditional building group conservation area by the government on May 13, 1999.
+An urban area known as "Udatsu Townscape" (うだつのあがるまちなみ) was designated as an important traditional building group conservation area by the government on May 13, 1999.

 Geography

 Mino is located in the south-central Gifu Prefecture.
 The Nagara River and the Itadori River flow through the city.
 Mino is surrounded by the city of Seki to the west, south and east, and by the city of Gujō to the north.

 Climate

 The city has a climate characterized by hot and humid summers, and mild winters (Köppen climate classification Cfa).
 The average annual temperature in Mino is 14.8 C. The average annual rainfall is 2207.8 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 26.9 °C, and lowest in January, at around 3.2 °C.